munificent/craftinginterpreters/book/statements-and-state.md

 > All my life, my heart has yearned for a thing I cannot name.
 > <cite>Andre Breton, <em>Mad Love</em></cite>

-The interpreter we have so far feels less like programming in a real language and more like using a calculator.
+The interpreter we have so far feels less like programming a real language and more like punching buttons on a calculator.
 "Programming" to me means building up a system out of smaller pieces.
 We can't do that yet because we have no way to bind a name to some data or function.
 We can't compose software without a way to refer to the pieces.

 To support bindings, our interpreter needs internal state.
 When you define a variable at the beginning of the program and use it at the end, the interpreter